colinrford/symbols/README.md

 ```
 ninja
 ```
-the only file that is created at this time (May 2, 2025) is the `test_symbol` program in `tests` directory. `test_symbol` does not do much besides compute a basic expression.
+the only file that is created at this time (May 2, 2025; September 15, 2025) is the `test_symbol` program in `tests` directory. `test_symbol` does not do much besides compute a basic expression.

 Please excuse any CMake shortcomings, I will try to catch any and fix accordingly.

 ## examples
 More interesting examples on the way.